tmlee/time_difference/README.md

 [![Build Status](https://travis-ci.org/tmlee/time_difference.png)](https://travis-ci.org/tmlee/time_difference)

+This version works with Activesupport 3.1 to 4.2

 # TimeDifference

 TimeDifference is the missing Ruby method to calculate difference between two given time.
 You can do a Ruby time difference in year, month, week, day, hour, minute, and seconds.